Factorization, Supersymmetry, Coherent States and Classical Trajectories: A Quick Reminder of Coherent States and SUSYQM

-We are studying a one dimensional system with a rescaled undimensional coordinate q.
+We are studying, in this context, a one dimensional system with a rescaled undimensional coordinate q.
 Suppose one can write the physical potential $V(q)$ of such a system in terms of a function $x(q)$ by the relation